BertrandAreal/pg_build_win/README.md

 These scripts create a PostgreSQL build environment for Windows, and build PostgreSQL.

-They're for NMake, the Microsoft version of make that uses cmd.exe.
-It comes with Visual Studio.
-Yes, that's horrid, but it's better than trying to disentangle the environment of mingw from that of Visual Studio.
+The scripts use Perl as a wrapper around Microsoft's nmake, the build tool that comes with the Microsoft Windows SDK and with Visual Studio.

-You will require installs of ActiveState Perl, ActiveState TCL, Python.org Python 2, MinGW, git (from git-scm.org), and the Microsoft SDK 7.1 to use these scripts.
-Instructions on unattended installs for these tools are coming shortly;
+You will need installs of ActiveState Perl, ActiveState TCL, Python.org Python 2, MinGW, git (from git-scm.org), and the Microsoft SDK 7.1 to use these scripts.
+If you want to use a different Windows SDK, see "Other SDKs".

-just need to copy them from another machine.
+I recommend that you avoid running these scripts on a machine you use to run a real PostgreSQL instance you care about.
+These scripts won't break anything (that I'm aware of), but on Windows it's generally risky to do dev work on a production machine.
+As always, keep good backups and make a restore point before proceeding.

 Download Windows SDK 7.1
 ========================